Dennis Rickman: Storylines

+In May 2003, Dennis arrives in Walford and is looking for his sisters.
+He encounters Sharon's former boyfriend Phil Mitchell (Steve McFadden), also the square's local hardman, and they exchange words in The Queen Victoria public house that results with Dennis punching Phil in the end.
+This launches a feud between Dennis and Phil that escalates when the pair embark on a love triangle with Kate Morton (Jill Halfpenny), an ex-policewoman and Phil's wife-to-be who formerly dated Dennis in the past.
+Dennis further infuriates Phil by seducing the latter's sister Sam (Kim Medcalf) and his daughter's nanny Joanne Ryan (Tara Lynne O'Neill) on separate occasions.
+The two later arrange to have a fight in a garage, but Phil instead has Dennis beaten up in the end.

-Dennis sees East End gangland lord Jack Dalton (Hywel Bennett) as a father figure as he worked for him since his teens, collecting debts amongst other things, and his prison stint is due to an act of GBH which was committed while working for Jack.
-After Dennis's release, Jack orders Phil to kill Dennis after he becomes independent of him.
-However, Dennis ends up killing Jack in a shooting next to a railway line, but not before Jack reveals that Den survived the 1989 shooting, and that the body found in the canal a year later was in fact that of another local gangster who had been murdered on Dalton's orders for failing to kill Den.
+At one point, however, Dennis and Phil are forced to put their differences aside due to their mutual acquaintanceship with gangland boss Jack Dalton (Hywel Bennett).
+It soon turns out that Dennis had worked for Dalton since the age of 16, collecting debts amongst other things, and his prison stint is due to an act of GBH which was committed during his work for Dalton in the past; Dennis since then viewed Dalton as a father figure.
+After Dennis's release, Dalton orders Phil to kill Dennis after he becomes independent of him.
+However, Dennis ends up killing Dalton in a shooting next to a railway line, but not before Dalton reveals that Den survived the 1989 shooting, and that the body found in the canal a year later was in fact that of another local gangster who had been murdered on Dalton's orders for failing to kill Den.
 Dennis later tracks down Den's former mistress Jan Hammond (Jane How) and finds out that Den fled to Spain.
 He flies out to Spain and finds the address where Den is now believed to be living, but lacks the courage to knock on the door and find out.
 He later reveals all to Sharon, but she refuses to believe that her adoptive father is still alive.